tinyos/tinyos-main/tos/lib/mac/tkn154/README.txt

   in case CSMA-CA algorithm fails

 Known Issues:
-- resetting the MAC during operation (via MLME_RESET) has not been tested
+- resetting the MAC during operation (via MLME_RESET) has not been sufficiently tested
 - if initial beacon Tx timestamp is invalid, the coordinator will hang
-- frame pending flags are (need to be) always set in the ACK headers
+- frame pending flags will (need to be) always set in the ACK headers
 - transmitting coordinator realignment frames has not been tested
-- using an incoming and outgoing superframe at the same time has not been tested
 - during an ongoing CSMA-CA transmission incoming frames are ignored
 - on a beacon-enabled PAN: if the device cannot find the beacon the DATA frame is not transmitted (but it should be transmitted using unslotted CSMA-CA, see Sect.
 7.5.6.1 "Transmission")
+- ACK timestamps are invalid (relevant only in promiscuous mode)

 Implementation
 --------------

-MAC implementation: tinyos-2.x/tos/lib/mac/tkn154
+MAC implementation: tos/lib/mac/tkn154
-MAC interfaces: tinyos-2.x/tos/lib/mac/tkn154/interfaces
+MAC interfaces: tos/lib/mac/tkn154/interfaces
-CC2420 driver: tinyos-2.x/tos/chips/cc2420_tkn154
+CC2420 driver: tos/chips/cc2420_tkn154
-TelosB "platform glue" code: tinyos-2.x/tos/platforms/telosb/mac/tkn154 micaZ "platform glue" code: tinyos-2.x/tos/platforms/micaz/mac/tkn154 Example applications: tinyos-2.x/apps/tests/tkn154
+TelosB "platform glue" code: tos/platforms/telosb/mac/tkn154 micaZ "platform glue" code: tos/platforms/micaz/mac/tkn154 Example applications: apps/tests/tkn154

 Note: TEP3 recommends that interface names "should be mixed case, starting upper case".
 To match the syntax used in the IEEE 802.15.4 standard the